jguyot2/CDB/README.md

 This is where you will think UX first, challenge the technical choices of the base page template, and customize it to your standards.

 ### 4.9.2.
 Final Presentation (t0 + 48 days)

+Goal: Present a release that can be roll out for users.
+Keep in mind that your CDB is to replace something manual or based on a Excel Sheet.
+Your audience is mainly functional not technical.

 The presentation will be made with the whole group, on one project of their choice.
 It consists of 3 parts:
 The product-presentation, from a user-centered perspective (non-technical).